Healthy snacks

 5 very ripe bananas, mashed with a fork

-Whisk all ingredients thoroughly in a bowl.
-Pour the batter into 2 dozen medium muffin molds.
+Pour the batter into approximately 2 dozen medium muffin molds.

 Banana Chocolate Chip Muffins